-The Master of Science in Counselor Education, certifying in PA School Counseling PreK-6 and 7-12, prepares candidates for a career as a professional counselors in the school setting.
+The Master of Science in Counselor Education, certifying in PA School Counseling PreK-12, prepares candidates for a career as a professional counselor in the school setting.
 Candidates will receive instruction in school policies and clinical counseling for children and young adults.
-The 39-credit program is contemporary in design and addresses current trends and theory, including extensive competency-based fieldwork (PreK-6 or 7-12) that prepares candidates for the 21st century.
+The 39-credit program is contemporary in design and addresses current trends and theory, including extensive competency-based fieldwork (PreK-6-12) that prepares candidates for the 21st century.
 Candidates graduating from the M.S. in Counselor Education are prepared to successfully take the Praxis II: Professional School Counselor exam.